 A Comprehensive Guide to Salesforce Integration with Other Solutions

-Salesforce integration is a way of bringing together two or more systems to optimize workflows.
+Salesforce integration is a way of bringing together two or more systems, including external objects, to optimize workflows.
 This way, you don't have to jump from platform to platform.
 Instead, you get a unified and structured experience across multiple apps, which is particularly important for all business teams.

 In addition to ease of use, you can expect other prominent benefits to give your business a new lease of life.